Folding 101: How to Fold Clothes for Shelves So They Always Look Great

 - If you like, you can go one step further and organize your stacks by color.
 This will make coordinating pieces of clothing easy and efficient.

-Acrylic shelf dividers can help keep your stacks organized and are a great finishing touch to your newly organized closet.
-They also work well for organizing handbags on shelves.
+Acrylic shelf dividers can help when learning how to fold clothes for shelves.
+They make it easy to keep your stacks organized and are a great finishing touch to your newly organized closet.
+These versatile dividers can work well for organizing handbags on shelves as well.
 If your shelves are fairly high up or over your head, a light weight step ladder can be a good addition to the closet.
 The best ones come with hooks designed for storing them folded away within the closet so that they are easily accessed and always handy.

 Closet Works is Chicagolands' largest and most experienced provider of custom storage solutions.
 Since 1987, we have been helping homeowners by creating custom closets, pantries, bookcases and more to help organize their lives.
 Examples of our closet shelving and custom closet solutions can be found throughout our website.
 For more information on Closet Works call toll-free at 800-4-CLOSET (800-425-6738).